Alternative Nursing Careers Outside the Hospital

 BSN-educated nurses also have plenty of opportunities to further their education and careers down the road, with many RNs returning to school to become nurse practitioners, midwives and anesthetists, among other exciting careers.

-Ready to join the dynamic nursing workforce?
 Give us a call, or fill out the form, to find out more about how you can fast-track your nursing career with Felician University’s Accelerated BSN program.